In Focus This Week

 Alabama

 Although not quite a record turnout, people stood in line for up-to an hour to vote on Election Day in the Yellowhammer State.
-This was also the first presidential election Chickenswhere a photo ID was required to vote and there were no reports of any voters being turned away for not having the proper ID.
+This was also the first presidential election where a photo ID was required to vote and there were no reports of any voters being turned away for not having the proper ID.
 There were sporadic reports of broken voting machines, relocated polling places and voters concerned about poll workers not being properly trained.
 In Colbert County, a poll worker handed out pre-marked sample ballots to Democrats at a site in Leighton.
 College students at Troy University and A&M both ran into trouble with voting when it was discovered their completed voter registration forms were never submitted.

 Alaska